©

 You can also bring your car to all cities and towns in Norway providing ferry services to international ports in Denmark, Germany, Netherlands and Sweden.
 Ferry companies include Color Line, DFDS Seaways, Stena Line, Holland Norway Lines and Fjord Line.
 To search for ferries to Norwegian ports, check out AFerry.

-Read more on how to get around Norway here.
+Read more on how to get around in our Up Guide to Norway.

 Still not sure how to get Up here?
 Get in touch: travel@upnorway.com